LyssenkoAlex/rsschool-cv/cv.md

 technical architecture.
 On my current position I develop in house project to replace commercial tools to build dashboard for customer experience visualization.
-Switch from banking sector to private international company will build competitive environment to succeed the best.

 ### `Skills`